dvcrn/sublimious/README.md

 ![Shortcuts](http://i.imgur.com/2Yr2YeZ.gif)

 ### Install
 for the moment, sublimious is not hosted on package control yet.
-To install, clone this repository into your `User` directory.
+To install, clone this repository into your `Packages` directory.

 __Be warned__!
 Sublimious is a complete configuration system and will nuke your existing configuration.
 Make sure to backup your configs before trying sublimious!